 Consider images.
 When we, humans, see an image, our neural networks go from pixels, to spots, to patches, and to some higher order representations like squares, triangles, frames, all the way to representation of complex objects.
 Artificial neural networks used for deep learning emulate these through layers of computational units (essentially, logistic regression models and some other stuff we will ignore here).
-If we put an image to an input of such a network and collect the outputs from the higher levels, we get vectors containing an abstraction of the image.
+If we put an image to an input of such a network and collect the Deep Neural Network edges combinations of edges object models outputs from the higher levels, we get vectors containing an abstraction of the image.
 This is called embedding.